top of page

 • Responsible development and stormwater management systems

-Different planning deparment scenarios with compliance - one city compared with another.
+Different planning department scenarios with compliance - one city compared with another.

 What Makes This Investigation Unique

-BWC's "Top 10 Rules" originate from direct local and county experiences, not theoretical extrapolation.
-The volunteers have spent considerable time cutting through what they describe as "the arcane web of overlapping local municipal and state codes used by planning departments to obstruct citizen engagement."
+BWC's "Top 10 Rules" originate from direct local and county experiences.
+They are not theoretical extrapolations.
+Our volunteers have spent considerable time cutting through what they describe as "the arcane web of overlapping local municipal and state codes."
+These codes are often used by planning departments to obstruct citizen engagement.

-Key Finding: Gaps in state oversight have enabled what BWC characterizes as regulatory capture, allowing the city to avoid duty of care and state ethics standards.
+Key Finding: Gaps in state oversight have enabled what we characterize as regulatory capture.
+This allows the city to avoid its duty of care and state ethics standards.

 The Broader Pattern

-This investigation reveals dynamics that may extend beyond Blaine, affecting Whatcom County and potentially the entire state.
-The goal is empowering residents to engage more effectively in shaping land-use decisions for sustainable growth while advocating for:
+This investigation reveals dynamics that may extend beyond Blaine.
+They affect Whatcom County and potentially the entire state.
+Our goal is to empower residents to engage more effectively in shaping land-use decisions for sustainable growth while advocating for:

 • Water quality protections